HTTP-RPC/Kilo/README.md

 Text data is decoded via the `decodeTextResponse()` method.
 The default implentation simply returns the text content as a string.
 Subclasses may override this method to produce alternate representations (for example, loading an XML document into a document object model).

-Custom deserialization can also be implemented via the response handler callback; for example, the following code uses the [Jackson](https://github.com/FasterXML/jackson) JSON parser to return a strongly-typed result value:
+Custom deserialization can also be implemented via the response handler callback.
+For example, the following code uses the [Jackson](https://github.com/FasterXML/jackson) JSON parser to return a strongly-typed result value:

 ```java
 serviceProxy.invoke("GET", "/example", mapOf(), (inputStream, contentType) -> {